 In addition, the servicer will keep ongoing records on the loans and its collection activities utilizing the same standards it uses for similar student loans owned by Navient and its affiliates in compliance with the applicable guarantee agreements and all other applicable federal and state laws, including, if applicable, the Higher Education Act.
-It will also furnish periodic statements to the indenture trustee, the trustee or eligible lender trustee, as applicable, and the noteholders.
+It will also furnish periodic statements to the indenture trustee and the trustee, eligible lender trustee or owner trustee, as applicable, and the noteholders.
 See "-Statements to Indenture Trustee and Trust" below.